 Complete course curriculum descriptions can be found here.

-The internship, a core component of SVA student training, is integrated into all academic coursework from the first semester of study, so that theory is consistently connected to practice.
+The internship, a core component of SVA art therapy training, is integrated into all academic coursework from the first semester of study, so that theory is consistently connected to practice.
 Students are required to complete an intensive 960 hours of on-site clinical work at two separate and diverse year long internships where they gain in-depth art therapy experience and professional training under the supervision of a licensed art therapist.

 Affiliations with a wide range of prominent institutions and non-traditional sites in and around NYC ensure students are exposed to innovative advancements and current trends in art therapy, the fine art world and related fields.
-Through on-going individual consultation with a full-time internship coordinator, students obtain internships that correspond to their experience and SVA training standards while developing skills specific to seeking employment as an art therapist.
+Through on-going individual consultation with a full-time internship coordinator, students select internships that correspond to their experience and SVA training standards while developing skills specific to seeking employment as an art therapist.
 Second year internships are based on track selection and are the focus of thesis work so that didactic material is reinforced by work in the field.

 Students are expected to take an active role on-site and in supervision, developing leadership, advocacy and critical thinking skills.
 A fundamental part of internship training is considering the impact of socio-political issues, culture and power structures on treatment, as well as upholding the standards and ethical guidelines of the American Art Therapy Association, Art Therapy Credentials Board, and the New York State Education Department Office of Professions.